Environmental Policy Processes

 Environmental Policy Processes I, II & III: NTRES 4300, NTRES 4301, NTRES 4302

-Enrollment for the course formerly known as NTRES 4300 (Environmental Policy Processes) has changed for the 2022-23 academic year by requiring registration for fall, winter and spring semester course components listed consecutively as NTRES 4300, NTRES 4301 and NTRES 4302.
-The three-course sequence will begin midway through fall semester and end midway through spring semester, with an 11-day January course component in Washington DC.
+Enrollment in Environmental Policy Processes requires registration for fall, winter and spring semester course components listed consecutively as NTRES 4300, NTRES 4301 and NTRES 4302.
+The three-course sequence will begin midway through the fall semester and end midway through the spring semester, with an 11-day January course component in Washington DC.

-- NTRES 4302 (1 credit; grade provided for entire three-credit sequence) – Spring semester, first 7-week session; last class meeting: Appoximately March 9 at 7:30 p.m.
+- NTRES 4302 (1 credit; grade provided for entire three-credit sequence) – Spring semester, first 7-week session; last class meeting: March 6 at 7:30 p.m.

 The multi-semester course is limited to 20 students with preference given to seniors and juniors majoring in Environment & Sustainability, though others may apply.
 Individual course components cannot be taken without the full sequence.
-Applications and a recommendation from a faculty member are due via email to Tiffany Stauderman (tmc58 [at] cornell.edu), the course assistant, by 4:00 p.m. on Friday, October 7, 2022.
+Applications and a recommendation from a faculty member are due via email to Bruce Lauber (TBL3 [at] cornell.edu) by 4:00 p.m. on Friday, September 29th, 2023.

 - Course forms can be found in this Box folder.